Are you looking for help with eco-friendly travel tips?

 How to find an apartment

-Air BnB is an excellent resource that allows independent hosts all over the world to list their spaces for travelers to book.
+Air BnB is one of my favorite travel companies that allows independent hosts all over the world to list their spaces for travelers to book.

 Take part in eco-friendly travel activities and tours